hyperledger/indy-node/docs/source/requests.md

 - `sig_count` (int):

-    The number of signatures that is needed to do some action described in the transaction fields.
+    The number of signatures that is needed to do the action described in the transaction fields.

 - `need_to_be_owner` (boolean):

-    Flag to check is user must be owner of some transaction (Example: A steward must be the owner of the node to make changes to it).
+    Flag to check is the user must be owner of some transaction (Example: A steward must be the owner of the node to make changes to it).

 - `metadata` (dict; optional):

-    Dictionary to additional parameters of constraint.
+    Dictionary for additional parameters of the constraint.
+Can be used by plugins to add additional restrictions.

 ```
 {